 you feel terribly alone

-you are not, and never are.
+you are not, and never were.

-I am the spiral that says –
+I'm the spiral that says –

 what is before you is also behind you